 The Enterprise, Opportunity, and Innovation Fund is administered by the Internal Funding Committee (IFC), a standing committee of Students' Council.

-The committee is chaired by the VP Student Life and made up of two members of Council and two students at-large, elected by Council every term.
+The committee is chaired by the VP Operations and Finance and made up of two members of Council and two students at-large, elected by Council every term.
 It awards funding from the funds as reimbursements for expenses for student projects benefiting uWaterloo undergraduate students.

 Guidelines of the IFC regarding EOI proposals

 - Interest and Relevance: proposal should demonstrate a benefit to the overall student experience.
 Applicants should clearly state how their project or attendance at a conference will benefit the entire student body.
 For example, attending a conference and holding workshops on campus on the conference material.

 - Capability: should demonstrate capable management of the intended project.

 - Need: should demonstrate financial need for the project to go ahead.

 - Usability: should demonstrate a plan for continued use of any items to be purchased (refer to Guidelines for Equipment Purchases below).